oscarolsson94/security/inlämning1.md

 The SQL-string is using string concatenation without doing any kind of validation before executing the DB-query.
 This is very dangerous, and should never be used.
 The user is able to invoke any kind of SQL-statement by simply ending the original string with a `'`, and then continuing with entering their own expression.
 User input is directly injected into the SQL-query, and by ending the input with `--`, the user can avoid SQL-exceptions since this makes SQL interpret all the following as a simple comment.

 ## Fix
+The fix to this exploit is fairly easy, as we do not need to implement our own custom solution.
+Instead of using string concatination to build our SQL-string, we simply make use of the already existing `PreparedStatement` class.
+Which has built in validation to combat SQL-injections, and does not allow the user to end an SQL-statement with `'`.
+The solution looks like this:
 ```
 app.post("/add", context -> {
             int userId = context.sessionAttribute("userId");